irrdnet/irrd/docs/admins/availability-and-migration.rst

 * Set ``sources.{name}.export_destination_unfiltered`` to a path where IRRd will store exports that include full password hashes.
 Other than including full hashes, this works the same as ``sources.{name}.export_destination``.
-  Then, distribute those files to your standby instance.
+  Then, distribute those files to your standby instance, and point ``import_source`` to their location.
 * Set ``sources.{name}.nrtm_access_list_unfiltered`` to an access list defined in the configuration file.
 Any IP on this access list will receive full password hashes when doing NRTM requests.
 Other than that, NRTM works